-Process and Information on Vacuum Aspiration
+Process and Information on Suction Aspiration

 🏥 Abortion Methods: What do I need to know? — Take the Test

-- Vacuum Aspiration, also known as suction aspiration or aspiration curettage, is a surgical abortion method.
+- Vacuum aspiration, also known as suction aspiration or aspiration curettage, is a surgical abortion method.

-- This is an outpatient surgery, performed under general or local anesthesia.
-It takes about 10-15 minutes.
+- This is an outpatient surgery performed under general or local anesthesia.
+It takes about 10–15 minutes.

-- The cervix is dilated and the embryo is suctioned out.
+- The cervix is dilated, and the embryo is suctioned out.

-This page provides information on the procedure, possible risk factors, and other considerations.
+Continue reading to find information on the procedure, possible risk factors, and other considerations.

 Abortion Methods: What do I need to know? — Your Self Evaluation